Bloc/swiftris-checkpoints/04-a-ticking-clock.md

 }
 ```

-Lastly, at `#4` we provide accessor methods to let external classes stop and start the ticking process, something we'll make use of later in order to keep pieces from falling at key moments.
+Lastly, at **#4** we provide accessor methods to let external classes stop and start the ticking process, something we'll make use of later to keep pieces from falling at key moments.